Humans-Machines/styleguide/html-css/README.md

 - Rather use utility classes as simple component modifications than to introduce a BEM-modifier
 - Use `has-` or `is-` prefix for the state
+- Do not use Tailwind’s `@apply` to create components

 **Don’t**